Had a test burn. Cooked scones. Worked well.

 Australia

-4 Responses to Had a test burn.
+Respond to the Had a test burn.
 Cooked scones.
-Worked well.
+Worked well. article:

 What a nice looking oven.
 I’d love to build one but building regulations at the community where I live and the amount of space I have don’t allow me the larger structures I saw on your website.
 This one however looks the perfect size for me.
 May I know the width, depth and height dimensions?